Sander Thoenes

 Sander Thoenes (November 7, 1968 – September 21, 1999) was a Dutch journalist who was killed, near Dili in East Timor, by soldiers of the Indonesian army.
 He was shot when their paths crossed on a road as the Indonesians withdrew from the territory.

 Early life

 Thoenes was born in Enschede, the Netherlands, the youngest of three brothers.
-He was educated at Gymnasium St. Jacobus college in Enschede (1981-1987) and studied English literature and modern Russian history at Hampshire College in Amherst, Massachusetts, USA (1987-1992).
-During his time at Hampshire college Thoenes learned to speak and write Russian fluently.
+He was educated at Gymnasium St. Jacobus college in Enschede (1981–1987) and studied English literature and modern Russian history at Hampshire College in Amherst, Massachusetts, United States (1987–1992).
+During his time at Hampshire college Thoenes learned to fluently speak and write Russian.

 Career

 After studying for his journalism career at the Centre for Investigative Reporting in San Francisco he moved to Moscow in August, 1992.
 Here Thoenes worked for the English language paper Moscow Times.
 He went on to write for the Dutch weekly Vrij Nederland and served as correspondent for U.S. News & World Report, where he reported from Chechnya in 1995.

 In 1996 he relocated to Almaty, Kazakhstan and covered Central Asia, including Uzbekistan, Turkmenistan and Afghanistan for the Financial Times.
 In September, 1997 he moved to Jakarta, Indonesia, still working as a correspondent for the Financial Times.
 There he reported the Asian Financial Crisis and the fall of President Suharto.